New Lower Bounds for Optimal Horoball Packing Density in Hyperbolic $n$-space for $6 \leq n \leq 9$: The Optimal Packing densities of the Koszul simplex tilings

-\begin{theorem} The optimal horoball packing density of Coxeter simplex tilings $\cT_\Gamma$, $\Gamma \in \Big\{ \overline{S}_7, \overline{Q}_7 \Big\}$ is $\delta_{opt}(\Gamma) = \frac{21}{64 L(4)}$.
-The Coxeter simplex tiling $\cT_{\overline{P}_7}$ is $\delta_{opt}(\overline{P}_7) = \frac{96}{343L(4,7)}$, and $\cT_{\overline{T}_7}$ is $\delta_{opt}(\overline{T}_7) = \frac{28}{81L(4,3)}$. \end{theorem}
+\begin{theorem} The optimal horoball packing density of Coxeter simplex tilings $\cT_\Gamma$, $\Gamma \in \Big\{ \overline{S}_7, \overline{Q}_7 \Big\}$ is $\delta_{opt}(\Gamma) = \frac{21}{64 \text{L}(4)}$.
+The Coxeter simplex tiling $\cT_{\overline{P}_7}$ is $\delta_{opt}(\overline{P}_7) = \frac{96}{343\text{L}(4,7)}$, and $\cT_{\overline{T}_7}$ is $\delta_{opt}(\overline{T}_7) = \frac{28}{81\text{L}(4,3)}$. \end{theorem}

-\begin{proof} Each Coxeter simplex $\cF_{\Gamma}$ in $\overline{\mathbb{H}}^7$ is simply asymptotic, so the local optimal packing densities follow from Lemma \ref{lem:loc}, and extend to the entire space by Lemma \ref{lem:glob}.
+\begin{proof} Each Coxeter simplex $\cF_{\Gamma}$ in $\overline{\mathbb{H}}^7$ has one ideal vertex (see Table \ref{table:simplex_list}), so the locally optimal packing densities follow from Lemma \ref{lem:loc}, and extend to the entire space by Lemma \ref{lem:glob}.
 Our choice of vertices $A_i$, forms of hyperplanes $\Bu_i$ opposite to vertices $A_i$, optimal horoball parameters $s$, and horoball intersection points are given in Table \ref{table:data_7dim}.
-Here we use the Dirichlet $L$-function $L(s,d)=\sum^{\infty}_{n=1}\left(\frac{n}{d}\right)n^{-s}$, where $(n/d)$ is the Legendre symbol. \end{proof}
+Here we used the Dirichlet L-function $\text{L}(s,d)=\sum^{\infty}_{n=1}\left(\frac{n}{d}\right)n^{-s}$, where $(n/d)$ is the Legendre symbol. \end{proof}